Mortgage Declined After Valuation: Here is What to Do Next

 FAQs

 Not usually.
-This is not a common scenario but when it does occur most lenders would still be happy to offer you the amount you originally requested.
-What’s more, you’re under no obligation to inform the seller that the property is worth more than what they’ve accepted.
+This is not a common scenario, but most lenders would still be happy to offer you the amount you originally requested when it does occur.
+Moreover, you’re not obligated to inform the seller that the property is worth more than they’ve accepted.

-The only time this might raise lender concerns is if the purchase price you have agreed with the seller is significantly below market value.
+This might only raise lender concerns if the purchase price you have agreed with the seller is significantly below market value.

-The exact cost of a mortgage valuation can vary depending on the value of the property and the type of survey you have carried out.
-Anywhere between £150 and £1,500 is standard.
+The exact cost of a mortgage valuation can vary depending on the property’s value and the type of survey you have carried out.
+A standard range is between £150 and £1,500.

 See our guide to mortgage valuation types and fees for further information about the types of surveys you can have carried out and how much they usually cost.